 Where can I buy a wing and wingboard?

 Wing surfing has since become popular.
-Many kitesurf shops have added wings and wingboards to their range.
-View the kite surf shops near you.
+That is why many kitesurf shops have added wings and wingboards to their range.
+View the kitesurf shops in your area.

 Learning wingsurfing, that's how it works

-Do you want to learn how to wing surf and are you wondering what to expect?
+Do you want to become a wingsurfer or wingfoiler and also learn it?
+Then you probably wonder what to expect?
 Especially for this we record our learning process and share it with you.
-In it you can read how we started from day 1, you can follow our progress.
-We also share what we have learned and noticed per experience.
+In it you can read how we started from day 1 and follow our progress.
+In addition, we also share what we have learned and noticed per experience.
 You can take advantage of that.